NangenX/Hooray_Hotel_IPTV_Doc/docs/quickstart.md

 !> :warning: **Warning: If you enter the address can not be accessed troubleshooting as follows:**

 1. <font color="red"> Make sure the network cable is correctly linked </font>
-2. <font color="red"> Make sure the laptop or desktop can ping the IPTV platform IP </font>
+2. <font color="red"> Make sure the laptop or desktop can ping the Hotel IPTV Server IP </font>